-Upon receiving a formal complaint, the Compliance Officer will consider whether any action should be taken in the investigatory phase to protect the Complainant from further harassment or retaliation, including, but not limited to, a change of work assignment or schedule for the Complainant and/or the alleged harasser.
-In making such a determination, the Compliance Officer should consult the Complainant to assess his/her agreement to the proposed action.
-If the Complainant is unwilling to consent to the proposed change, the Compliance Officer may still take whatever actions s/he deem appropriate in consultation with the ESP.
+Upon receiving a formal complaint, the Compliance Officer will consider whether any action should be taken in the investigatory phase to protect the Complainant from further harassment or retaliation, including, but not limited to, a change of work assignment or schedule for the Complainant and/or the Respondent.
+In making such a determination, the Compliance Officer should consult the Complainant to assess whether the individual agrees with the proposed action.
+If the Complainant is unwilling to consent to the proposed change, the Compliance Officer may still take whatever actions deemed appropriate in consultation with the Educational Service Provider.

-Within two (2) business days of receiving the complaint, the Compliance Officer or a designee will initiate a formal investigation to determine whether the Complainant has been subjected to offensive conduct/harassment/retaliation.
+Within two (2) business days of receiving the complaint, the Compliance Officer/designee will initiate a formal investigation to determine whether the Complainant has been subjected to offensive conduct/harassment/retaliation.
+The Principal will not conduct an investigation unless directed to do so by the Compliance Officer.

-Simultaneously, the Compliance Officer will inform the individual alleged to have engaged in the harassing or retaliatory conduct, hereinafter referred to as the "Respondent", that a complaint has been received.
-The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant Administrative Guidelines, including the Board's Anti-Harassment Policy.
-The Respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.
+Simultaneously, the Compliance Officer will inform the Respondent that a formal complaint has been received.
+The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or Administrative Guidelines, including the Board's Anti-Harassment Policy.
+The Respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) days.

-Although certain cases may require additional time, the Compliance Officer or a designee will attempt to complete an investigation into the allegations of harassment/retaliation within fifteen (15) business days of receiving the formal complaint.
+Although certain cases may require additional time, the Compliance Officer/designee will attempt to complete an investigation into the allegations of harassment/retaliation within fifteen (15) days of receiving the formal complaint.
 The investigation will include:

-- A. interviews with the Complainant; - B. interviews with the Respondent; - C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; and - D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.

-At the conclusion of the investigation, the Compliance Officer or the designee shall prepare and deliver a written report to the ESP that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment.
-The Compliance Officer's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
+- A. interviews with the Complainant; - B. interviews with the Respondent; - interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; - D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.
+At the conclusion of the investigation, the Compliance Officer/designee shall prepare and deliver a written report to the Educational Service Provider that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Respondent engaged in unlawful harassment/retaliation of the Complainant.
+The Compliance Officer's recommendations must be based upon the totality of the circumstances.
 In determining if discriminatory harassment or retaliation occurred, a preponderance of evidence standard will be used.
-The Compliance Officer may consult with the Board's legal counsel before finalizing the report to the ESP.
+The Compliance Officer may consult with the Board's legal counsel before finalizing the report to the Educational Service Provider.

-Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer or the designee, the ESP must either issue a final decision regarding whether the complaint of harassment has been substantiated or request further investigation.
-A copy of the ESP's final decision will be delivered to both the Complainant and the Respondent.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer/designee, the Educational Service Provider must either issue a written decision regarding whether the complaint of harassment has been substantiated or request further investigation.
+A copy of the Educational Service Provider's final decision will be delivered to both the Complainant and the Respondent.

-If the ESP requests additional investigation, the ESP must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5)

-business days.
-At the conclusion of the additional investigation, the ESP must issue a final written decision as described above.
+If the Educational Service Provider requests additional investigation, the Educational Service Provider must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) business days.
+At the conclusion of the additional investigation, the Educational Service Provider must issue a final written decision as described above.

-The decision of the ESP shall be final.
+The decision of the Educational Service Provider shall be final.